kubernetes/website/docs/tasks/run-application/upgrade-pet-set-to-stateful-set.md

 * **StatefulSet is the new PetSet**: PetSet is no longer available in Kubernetes release 1.5 or later.
 It becomes beta StatefulSet.
 To understand why the name was changed, see this [discussion thread](https://github.com/kubernetes/kubernetes/issues/27430).
 * **StatefulSet guards against split brain**: StatefulSets guarantee at most one Pod for a given ordinal index can be running anywhere in a cluster, to guard against split brain scenarios with distributed applications. *TODO: Link to doc about fencing.*
-* **Flipped debug annotation behavior**: The default value of the debug annotation (`pod.alpha.kubernetes.io/initialized`) is now `true`.
+* **Flipped debug annotation behavior**:
+  The default value of the debug annotation (`pod.alpha.kubernetes.io/initialized`) is `true` in 1.5 through 1.7.
+  The annotation is completely ignored in 1.8 and above, which always behave as if it were `true`.

   The absence of this annotation will pause PetSet operations, but will NOT pause StatefulSet operations.
   In most cases, you no longer need this annotation in your StatefulSet manifests.

 ## Upgrading from PetSets to StatefulSets